 - sulfasalazine

-In children, Stevens-Johnson syndrome can sometimes be caused by infections like cold or flu, cold sores and glandular fever.
+In children, Stevens-Johnson syndrome can sometimes be caused by infections like a cold or flu, cold sores and glandular fever.

 Who is at higher risk